Paul's passion for making and consuming coffee extends back over thirty years. An extensive traveler, he currently lives in Florida.

 - Arabica was discovered in Ethiopia.
 Robusta was discovered in Zaire.

-I will explain each point in more detail below.
+I will explain the differences in more detail below.

 Arabica coffee was first found and consumed in Ethiopia.
 According to local legend, people began cultivating the plant over a thousand years ago after noticing that goats became frisky after eating the leaves and fruits.
 Its effects of maintaining alertness and wakefulness were later noted by Arabian scholars.